 An essential bond unites composer, performer, and audience.
 I treasure what each contributes: the craft and imagination to work and create, the collaboration with performers and conductors who infuse the piece with their humanity and musicianship, and the thrill of an engaged audience hearing the music and participating in that shared experience.

 There are times when magic happens during a particular performance or during the process of composition.
 These occurrences cannot be conjured up on command.
 They are fleeting moments that are part of a lifelong engagement and make the quest of making music real and worthwhile.
 I try to be open to those magic moments, they come and go, most people know when they happen.
 They have as much to do with human connection as with the world of sound and time that music creates.

 It is humbling to work at something that is to some degree unknown, and has a life of its own.

 I can relate to what Picasso said: “inspiration exists, but it has to find you working” and the quote by Glenn Gould “The purpose of art is not the release of a momentary ejection of adrenaline but rather the gradual, lifelong construction of a state of wonder and serenity.”

-A native of Venice, Italy, Michele Caniato is a Boston based musician.
-He earned a double major B.M. from Berklee College of Music, pursued graduate studies at New England Conservatory, and received his D.M.A. in composition from Boston University.
+Michele Caniato earned a double major B.M. from Berklee College of Music, pursued graduate composition and conducting studies at New England Conservatory, and received his D.M.A. in composition from Boston University.